pipfrosch/pipfrosch-jquery/README.md

 Installation
 ------------
-Assuming this plugin is approved by WordPress, the easiest way to install it is through the WordPress plugin installer.
-Search for `Pipfrosch jQuery` and you will find it.
-It is not yet approved.
+The easiest way to install this plugin is through the WordPress plugin installer.
+Search for `Pipfrosch jQuery` and you should find it.

 ### Manual Install